atlassian/react-beautiful-dnd/README.md

 ## `DragDropContext`

-In order to use drag and drop, you need to have the part of your react tree that you want to be able to use drag and drop in wrapped in a `DragDropContext`.
+In order to use drag and drop, you need to have the part of your `React` tree that you want to be able to use drag and drop in wrapped in a `DragDropContext`.
 It is advised to just wrap your entire application in a `DragDropContext`.
 Having nested `DragDropContext`'s is *not* supported.
 You will be able to achieve your desired conditional dragging and dropping using the props of `Droppable` and `Draggable`.
 You can think of `DragDropContext` as having a similar purpose to the [react-redux Provider component](https://github.com/reactjs/react-redux/blob/master/docs/api.md#provider-store)

 ### Prop type information